Day care driver charged in death of 2-year-old left in van

 Aggravated manslaughter of a child carries a possible life sentence.

-Thurston’s jail and court records weren’t available late Friday to show if she has an attorney.
+Thurston’s jail and court records weren’t available late Friday and it couldn’t be determined if she has an attorney.

 Sign up for Daily Newsletters